fp7-netide/Tools/debugger/Core/README.md

 To check the pcap file created by the Debugger, it necessary to use the Wireshark NetIDE dissector provided in this folder.
 Use the ```netide.la``` and the ```netide.so``` from this folder and use the readme in [tools/wireshark-NetIDEdissector](https://github.com/fp7-netide/Tools/tree/master/wireshark-NetIDEdissector) to install the dissector properly (which basically indicates that we need to copy those two files in the ```lib/wireshark/plugins/x.y.z``` of the Wireshark binary just compiled (where x.y.z is the specific version)).

-Finally, the first time we execute Wireshark we should also follow the instructions in https://wiki.wireshark.org/HowToDissectAnything to tell Wireshark how to decode our user link-layer header type.
+Currently, the ```packet-user_encap.c``` automatically associates the DLT_USER0 type with the NetIDE protocol.
+If for some reason this does not work, the first time we execute Wireshark we should also follow the instructions in https://wiki.wireshark.org/HowToDissectAnything to tell Wireshark how to decode our user link-layer header type.
 We do this by selecting ```Edit->Preferences->Protocols>DLT_USER->Edit Encapsulations Table``` and adding an entry for NetIDE, according to: https://www.wireshark.org/docs/wsug_html_chunked/ChUserDLTsSection.html

 Example execution Wireshark loading a *.pcap file obstained by the debugger:
 ![alt text][debugger]